temshil/biostate.ai/README.md

 <img src="Figures/down_venn.png" width="750">
 </p>

-I was pleased to see strong overlap between DEGs from my original analysis, the reanalysis of the original dataset using DESeq2, and the analysis of the new dataset.
+I was pleased to see strong overlap between DEGs from my original analysis, the reanalysis of the original dataset using `DESeq2`, and the analysis of the new dataset.
 The lower overall number of DEGs was likely due to the ~10x lower sequencing depth.
-In the end, I chose to use the results from the default DESeq2 pipeline for publication, as they were clear and yielded a reasonable number of DEGs.
-I also attempted functional enrichment analysis using gene ontology (GO), but the number of DEGs was too low; instead, I annotated genes using Panther.db.
+In the end, I chose to use the results from the default `DESeq2` pipeline for publication, as they were clear and yielded a reasonable number of DEGs.
+I also attempted functional enrichment analysis using gene ontology (GO), but the number of DEGs was too low; instead, I annotated genes using [`Panther.db`](https://pantherdb.org/).

 ---

 ## 4. Clustering Analysis
 Next, I clustered all genes that passed filtering across all samples.
-Based on the cluster dendogram, I decided to use k=5 to cut the tree.
+Based on the cluster dendogram, I decided to use `k=5` to cut the tree.

 <p align="center">
 <img src="Figures/clust_dend.png" width="750">